 C. Upon finding that any of the provision of this Resolution are being violated, take the necessary action necessary to correct such violation.

-D. May order the discontinuance of illegal uses of land or structures.
+D. May order the discontinuance of uses of land or structures that are in violation of this Resolution.

 E. May order the removal of illegal structures, additions or structural alterations.